University of Phoenix - Arizona Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At UOPX - Arizona, approximately 78% of students took out student loans averaging $7,207 a year.
 That adds up to $28,828 over four years for those students.

 The student loan default rate at UOPX - Arizona is 11.1%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 How Much Money Do UOPX - Arizona Graduates Make?students who graduate with a bachelor's degree from UOPX - Arizona make about $47,100 a year during their first few years of employment after graduation.
 This is good news for future UOPX - Arizona graduates since it is 18% more than the average college graduate's salary of $39,802 per year.

 Location of University of Phoenix - Arizona